SimoneRebora/RSelenium_scraping_tutorial/RSelenium_scraping_tutorial.md

 Step 1.
 Scraping preparation
 ----------------------------

-First, initiate the virtual browser and navigate to the selected page (in our case, the first chapter of "Pride and Prejudice" on Wattapd)
-To verify the connection, print the title of the page
+First, initiate the virtual browser and navigate to the selected page (in our case, the first chapter of "Pride and Prejudice" on Wattapd)<br/> To verify the connection, print the title of the page

 ``` r
 remDr <- remoteDriver(port = 4445L) # instantiate remote driver to connect to Selenium Server